 Saving Lives with Engineering

-Several years ago, as a curious teenager who didn’t have a very clear vision on what his academic interest was, Leo Lee decided to choose a programme which would familiarize him to several fields at once.
-The Biomedical Engineering programme (BME) at CUHK became his final choice, a decision he was proud to have made.
+Several years ago, as a curious teenager without a clear vision of his academic interests, Leo Lee decided to choose a programme that would familiarise him with several fields at once.
+The Biomedical Engineering (BME) programme at CUHK became his final choice, a decision he is proud to have made.

-Leo pointed out a fallacy commonly held: ‘Many had warned me before my admission to BME, saying that studying various subjects would not lead me to a promising career path since I would not have a cutting edge in any of the fields I studied.
-After spending four years in the programme, I am glad that I had insisted on my decision – my experience in BME tells a completely different story.
-Nowadays, medical and healthcare technologies are expanding with the ageing population and the increasing demand for advanced engineering.
-Talents in Engineering, Science and Medicine are very much sought after in the full range of associated industries, from product development, clinical trial to manufacturing.
+Leo pointed out a common fallacy: ‘Many had warned me before my admission to BME by saying that studying various subjects would not lead me to a promising career path because I would not have expertise in any of the fields I studied.
+After spending four years in the programme, I am glad that I insisted on my decision – my experience in BME tells a completely different story.
+Nowadays, medical and healthcare technologies are expanding with the ageing population and increasing demand for advanced engineering.
+Talents in engineering, science, and medicine are very much sought after by a full range of associated industries, from product development and clinical trials to manufacturing.
 These professionals are expected to possess cross-disciplinary knowledge and lead teams with diverse backgrounds to generate new ideas and effective solutions.
 I strongly believe that my expertise will be in great demand.’

-He attributed the source of his confidence to the comprehensive and in-depth training offered by the programme.
+He attributes the source of his confidence to the comprehensive and in-depth training offered by the programme.
 ‘BME was established in 2010.
-The programme imparts knowledge in Science, Medicine and Engineering.
-The courses are taught jointly by professors from the Faculty of Engineering and the Faculty of Medicine, making the curriculum very broad and interdisciplinary.
-Final year projects are also led by these professors with various expertise.
-The programme is a great platform for students to learn and experience how technology, engineering and innovation can be applied in medicine and the healthcare fields.
+The programme imparts knowledge in science, medicine, and engineering.
+The courses are taught jointly by professors from the Faculty of Engineering and Faculty of Medicine, making the curriculum very broad and interdisciplinary.
+These professors also lead final-year projects with diverse expertise.
+The programme is an excellent platform for students to learn and experience how technology, engineering, and innovation can be applied in the medical and healthcare fields.

 ‘I had many precious moments in BME.
-I had chances to take anatomy and physiology courses, which were common courses for students in Biomedical Science or Medicine.
-I also got hand-on programming experience through building basic medical machines or electronic devices.
-These lessons were very inspiring as the devices can help patients in various way.
-For example, I built a machine to collect photoplethysmogram (PPG), essential to the measuring of heart rate.
-Another device that I created was a sitting pad, which monitored people’s sitting gestures and improved the lives of the disabled.
-Most importantly, we were taught to monitor and analyze the data from the devices.’
+I had opportunities to take anatomy and physiology courses, which were common for students in biomedical science or medicine.
+I also got hands-on programming experience by building basic medical machines and electronic devices.
+These lessons were very inspiring as the devices can help patients in various ways.
+For example, I built a machine to collect photoplethysmogram (PPG), which is essential to measuring the heart rate.
+Another device I created was a sitting pad, which monitored people’s sitting gestures and improved the lives of the disabled.
+Most importantly, we were taught to monitor and analyse the data from the devices.’

-Many prospective students may be scared by how technical and advanced the programme appears to be, but Prof. Raymond Tong, Chairman of the Department of BME, explained that every effort will be made to help the newcomers adapt, ‘We admit students with Sciences backgrounds in secondary education.
-After completing the foundation courses in engineering and biomedical sciences, they can opt for a track of elective courses and internships to suit their own interests and goals.’
+Many prospective students may be scared of the programme’s highly technical and advanced appearance.
+Still, Prof. Raymond Tong, Chairman of the Department of BME, explained that every effort is made to help newcomers adapt.
+‘We admit students with science backgrounds in secondary education.
+After completing the foundation courses in engineering and biomedical sciences, they can opt for a track of elective courses and internships to suit their interests and goals,’ he said.

-Professor Tong was confident that the BME graduates have been well-trained to serve the community.
-According to past records, most of the graduates would pursue various BME-related careers upon graduation, such as engineering and product support, marketing and technical sale, laboratory and research, etc. They were hired in private industries including local and international companies, as well as public organizations like hospitals, the Government, and other non-BME-related companies.
-A relatively large proportion of BME graduates pursue further studies in both local and overseas institutions, some continuing in related areas while others switching to fields like business administration, medicine and law.
+Professor Tong is confident that BME graduates have been well-trained to serve the community.
+According to past records, most of the graduates have pursued various BME-related careers upon graduation, such as engineering and product support, marketing and technical sales, and laboratory and research.
+They have been hired in private industries, including local and international companies, as well as by public organisations like hospitals, governments, and other non-BME-related companies.
+A large proportion of BME graduates have pursued further studies in both local and overseas institutions.
+Some have continued in related areas, while others have switched to fields like business administration, medicine, and law.

-If you are a lover of Science who likes to explore and are interested in solving real-life problems in the medical and healthcare industries, you are welcome to join Leo as a member of the BME programme.
-Professor Tong would like to remind you that scholarships are available via the Department, the Colleges or the University.
+If you are a lover of science who likes to explore and are interested in solving real-life problems in the medical and healthcare industries, you are welcome to join Leo and Yolanda as a member of the BME programme.
+Professor Tong would like to remind you that scholarships are available via the Department, the Colleges, or the University.